scotws/265SXB-Guide/simple_programs.md

-# A Simple First Program
+# Simple First Programs for the W65C265SXB

-Now that the 265SXB is set up and running, we'll prove that it's alive with a few simple programs.
+Now that the 265SXB is set up and running, we'll prove that it's alive with a few very simple programs.

+### How to enter code the hard way

+For these examples, we'll be entering the machine code byte-by-byte through the console and the Mensch Monitor routines, the most primitive way to program the 265SXB.
+In later chapters, we'll show more efficient, but also more complicated ways to add code.

 ## Printing a single character